You are currently viewing Sky Lagoon: an oceanfront geothermal lagoon in Iceland (video)

 Iceland Sky Lagoon location

-The Sky Lagoon will be located just across from Reykjavík, Iceland’s capital and largest city.
-More specifically, it will be at the end of the small peninsula in Kópavogur called Kársnes Harbour.
+The Sky Lagoon is located just across from Reykjavík, Iceland’s capital and largest city.
+More specifically, it is at the end of the small peninsula in Kópavogur called Kársnes Harbour.

 Map of the Iceland Sky Lagoon location (image credit: Google Maps)